Matt Kenseth: 2016

 Kenseth began the season with a strong showing in the Daytona 500, leading forty laps in the final stages.
 He took the white flag but was passed by teammates Denny Hamlin and Martin Truex Jr..
 A failed blocking attempt sent Kenseth sideways, causing him to lose several positions.
-He finished fourteenth, while Hamlin won in a historic finish.
+He finished 14th, while Hamlin won in a historic finish.
 In Atlanta, Kenseth was penalized for "improper fueling" during a green flag pit stop and had to serve a pass-through penalty.
 He was also black-flagged for not pitting within three laps.
 After serving the penalty, he finished 31st, two laps down, and later explained he hadn't seen or heard the penalty flag.
-Despite this, he finished nineteenth.
+Despite this, he finished 19th.
 At Las Vegas, Kenseth was involved in a multi-car wreck with Chase Elliott, Kurt Busch, and Carl Edwards, ultimately finishing 37th.

 At Talladega, Kenseth started fourth and led 39 of the first 71 laps before being involved in a late-race wreck with Joey Logano, causing Kenseth to barrel-roll onto his roof.
 After the race, Kenseth exchanged words with Logano, accusing him of forcing him off the track just before the crash.
 In a post-race interview, Kenseth warned Logano, saying, "You're going to race me right before I'm finished racing."
 However, the following week, both drivers resolved their differences with a phone call.

 At the restart following a caution at Dover, Kenseth lined up on the inside front row next to Jimmie Johnson.
 Johnson appeared to get a great start but struggled to shift into 4th gear, triggering an eighteen-car wreck.
 Kenseth managed to avoid the chaos, and a red flag was waved.
 With ten laps remaining, Kenseth found it difficult to hold off Kyle Larson.
 However, when third-place driver Chase Elliott challenged Larson, Kenseth had no trouble securing the victory, ending a 17-race winless streak.

 At the first New Hampshire race of the season, Kenseth secured his second win of the year and his 38th career victory, holding off Tony Stewart.
 This win marked Kenseth's second consecutive victory at New Hampshire.
-The triumph also moved him into nineteenth place on the all-time wins list, surpassing Bobby Isaac and teammate Kyle Busch.
+The triumph also moved him into 19th-place on the all-time wins list, surpassing Bobby Isaac and teammate Kyle Busch.
 However, after the race, Joe Gibbs Racing was penalized 15 owner and driver points for failing the post-race inspection at New Hampshire.
 The car did not pass the Laser Inspection Station (LIS), leading NASCAR to impose a P3 penalty, which dropped Kenseth from eighth to ninth in the standings.
 Crew chief Jason Ratcliff was also fined 25,000.

 In the Chase race at Phoenix, Kenseth was leading late, but a late-race restart saw him wreck with Alex Bowman, ending his championship hopes.
-Kenseth finished 5th in the points standings.
+Kenseth finished fifth in points.